dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 		</activity>
 ~~~

-Create a new Android Activity Page, using 'DJIAoaActivity' as the activity name.
+(2) Create a new Android Activity Page, using 'DJIAoaActivity' as the activity name.
 (Right click on your package -> New -> Other -> Android -> Android Activity).
-In your newly created 'DJIAoaActivity.java' file, locate the 'onCreate' method, and copy the following code in to enable AOA support.
+In your newly created 'DJIAoaActivity.java' file, locate the 'onCreate' method, and replace the code inside with the following code in to enable AOA support.
 ~~~java
 	private static boolean isStarted = false;
 	...